ros-industrial/kuka_experimental/kuka_rsi_hw_interface/krl/README.md

 ##### ros_rsi_ethernet.xml
 1. Edit the `IP_NUMBER` tag so that it corresponds to the IP address (192.168.1.xx) previously added for your PC.
 2. Keep the `PORT` tag as it is (49152) or change it if you want.
+If you choose to change the port, remember that the `rsi/port` parameter of the configuration files inside `/kuka_rsi_hw_interface/test` should correspond to the chosen port.

 ##### ros_rsi.rsi.xml
 This file may be edited with application specific joint limits.
 * Edit the parameters within the RSIObject `AXISCORR` to specify joint limits such as **LowerLimA1, UpperLimA1** etc.
 * Edit the parameters within `AXISCORRMON` to specify the amount of degrees in which the robot should have reached its goal.
 The values of **MaxA1, MaxA2** etc. may be large to allow free movement within the specified joint limits in `AXISCORR`.

 Notice the RSIObject of type `ETHERNET`.
 Within this object is a parameter called **Timeout**.
 This parameter is set to **100** by default.
-The RSI interface operates at 250 Hz and expects new data every 4ms.
-If the connected **PC with ROS** does not fulfill this, a message is missed and a counter is incremented.
-When this counter hits **100**, the RSI connection will shut down.
+The RSI interface operates at `250 Hz` (4ms cycle).
+The **kuka_rsi_hardware_interface** does not have a period configured and is completely driven by the controller's output.
+Every controller RSI output has a IPOC timestamp which increments for every cycle.
+The **kuka_rsi_hardware_interface** will answer as quickly as possible.
+The answer includes the last IPOC received.
+If the connected **PC with ROS** did not manage to answer within the RSI cycle of **4ms**, the IPOC timestamp of RSI has incremented.
+The IPOC included in the answer is not matched and the controller will increment a counter.
+When this counter hits the **Timeout** parameter (**100**), the RSI connection will shut down.
+If this parameter is lowered, the demand for real-time computation will increase.

 If you have problems with the connection to RSI shutting down now and then while moving the robot it is suggested to:
 * Compile and install a [RT-Preempt](https://rt.wiki.kernel.org/index.php/RT_PREEMPT_HOWTO) kernel for your PC.
 * Give **kuka_rsi_hardware_interface** on your PC real-time priority when the RSI connection is established.